Best Places for Shopping in Hanoi

-For those who love to discover the long history and culture of Hanoi, it is advised that you arrive in Bat Trang Village to contemplate the ancient arts of pottery maker.
+For those who love to discover the long history and culture of Hanoi, it is advised that you should take a Bat Trang Village Tour from Hanoi to contemplate the ancient arts of pottery maker.
 There are Bat Trang Porcelain and Pottery Market where you can buy beautiful ceramics made by local people.
 Tourists will not be disappointed by a wide variety of products, including teacups, vases, jars, plates or statues.

 Outstanding Traditional Art